kvnptl/practice_git/README.md

 - You will see that you have a merge conflict

-77. Open the readme file and you will see that you have a merge conflict
+77. Open the readme file, and you will see that you have a merge conflict

 78. How to solve a merge conflict: